rhythnic/hyperdrive-gateway-extension/README.md

-# hypercore-gateway-extension
+# hyperdrive-gateway-extension
-A browser extension for interacting with [hypercore gateways](https://github.com/rhythnic/hypercore-gateway)
+A browser extension for interacting with [hyperdrive gateways](https://github.com/rhythnic/hyperdrive-gateway)

 ## Build